 A legal definition of cryptocurrency may be regarded as “a digital representation of value that can be digitally transferred, stored or traded”.

-Financial Intelligence Units (FIU) is allowed to obtain the addresses and identities of owners of virtual currency.
+Financial Intelligence Units (FIU) are allowed to obtain the addresses and identities of owners of virtual currency.

 Providers of cryptocurrency exchanges and wallets must now be registered with the competent authorities in their domestic locations.